Find median in row wise sorted matrix

 An efficient approach for this problem is to use a binary search algorithm.
-The idea is that for a number to be median there should be exactly (n/2) numbers which are less than this number.
+The idea is that for a number to be median there should be exactly (n/2) numbers that are less than this number.
 So, we try to find the count of numbers less than all the numbers.
-Below is the step by step algorithm for this approach:
+Below is the step-by-step algorithm for this approach:

 - First, we find the minimum and maximum elements in the matrix.
 The minimum element can be easily found by comparing the first element of each row, and similarly, the maximum element can be found by comparing the last element of each row.

-- Then we use binary search on our range of numbers from minimum to maximum, we find the mid of the min and max and get a count of numbers less than our mid.
+- Then we use binary search on our range of numbers from minimum to maximum, we find the mid of the min and max and get a count of numbers less than or equal to our mid.
 And accordingly change the min or max.

 Below is the implementation of the above approach: